-- ON THE TREE: Acorns on the ground are often older and have less internal moisture than acorns on that are still on the tree.
-Acorns on the tree are ready when they easily twist out of their caps. - COLOR: Note that ashen gray-brown acorns are probably too old (dry) to germinate. - NO SMALL BROWN SPOTS on the side of the acorn as this is a sign that a weevil has laid an egg in the acorn.
+- ON THE TREE: Acorns on the ground are often older and have less internal moisture than acorns on that are still on the tree. - GREEN COLOR: green is much better than brown and dark brown is better than light brown.
+These are indication of acorn maturity, and ashen gray-brown acorns are too old (dry) to germinate. - NO SMALL BROWN SPOTS on the side of the acorn as this is a sign that a weevil has laid an egg in the acorn.
 By the time it germinates, the weevil will have eaten about 40% of the carbohydrates. - NO DARK SYRUP on the cap and side of acorn.
 This is a sign of drippy-nut disease and the acorn won't germinate or grow. - NO MOLDS or FUNGUS on the cap or at the top of the acorn, and no dark blotches of discoloration.
 These will interfere with root growth. - NO SPLITS or mechanical damage to outside of the acorn.
 These can lead to too much water loss.